Gustavo S. Oderich: Research

 Oderich serves as the global principal investigator for the Thoraco Plus trials, Cook Group Zenith Plus, and Chairs the Society for Vascular Surgery Reporting Standards.
 He is a nominated surgeons in the US, to have physician sponsored, Federal Drug Administration (FDA) approved access for manufacturing branched stent-grafts and Cook fenestrated to treat thoracoabdominal, aortic arch, and complex abdominal aortic aneurysms.
 Oderich is also specialized and involved in the sponsored device trials including the Gore TAMBE (ThoracoAbdominal Multi-Branch Endoprosthesis).
 Oderich also provided his research and expertise in the initial development of physician-modified endovascular grafts (PMEGs).
 Oderich is also the editor of the “Endovascular Aortic Repair: Current Techniques of fenestrated, branched and parallel grafts".
 Oderich serves as an Associate Editor of the Annals of Vascular Surgery and of the Journal of Cardiovascular Surgery.
-He is an ad hoc member or full member of the Editorial Board of 62 surgical and medical journals.
-Dr. Oderich has given over 690 Lectures and has also lectured as Invited Professor in 30 academic institutions including Harvard, UCLA, Stanford, McGill University (Montreal, Quebec Canada), Federal Drug Administration, University of Bologna (Bologna, Italy), Guys Hospital (London, UK), King's College and Nuremberg (Nuremberg, Germany), the Universities of Paris, (Paris, France) and Munich (Munich, Germany).
+He is an ad hoc member or full member of the editorial board of 62 surgical and medical journals.
+Dr. Oderich has given over 690 Lectures and has also lectured as Invited Professor in 30 academic institutions including Harvard, UCLA, Stanford, McGill University (Montreal, Quebec Canada), Federal Drug Administration, University of Bologna (Bologna, Italy), Guy's Hospital (London, UK), King's College and Nuremberg (Nuremberg, Germany), the Universities of Paris, (Paris, France) and Munich (Munich, Germany).